emilsvennesson/script.module.inputstreamhelper/README.md

 ## Features ##
 * Displays informative dialogs if required InputStream components are unavailable
 * Checks if HLS is supported in inputstream.adaptive
-* Automatically installs Widevine DRM on supported architectures (optional)
+* Automatically installs Widevine DRM on supported platforms (optional)

 ## Example ##